ozchamo/YAKKO/README.md

 4) once you get the flow, it can build the cluster AUTOMATICALLY.
 I've built many in one week :)

 What can it do?
-- it installs OCP (latest if you want) automatically
+- it installs OCP (latest if you want) automatically (4.6, 4.5 and 4.3 all tested)
 - by default, 3 masters + 2 workers (configurable - 3 masters only makes all nodes "schedulable")
 - using a KVM network behind a NAT - 192.168.140.x (configurable by running "yakko defaults")
 - leverages the host as load balancer with HAproxy